 He came up with a simple idea.
 So simple that I had never seen it anywhere else.
 Actually so simple that it made me feel bad for not having thought of it.
 (The man was a genius).
 He was also a good machinist.
 He went to his shop, chucked a piece of plastic rod in the lathe and bored it out so the labeled bottle would drop in.
 He then milled a window in the side so the label could be seen.

 Anyone can see at a glance whether the label is in position or not.
 No more disagreement.
-The mechanic knows, when setting the labeler, that the label is correct.
+The mechanic knows, when setting the labeling machine, that the label is correct.
 If not, they adjust it.
 Everyone else can see that the label is in position so no more discussion.

 The line restarts and everybody wins.
 This is an example of the Japanese concept called Poka-Yoke.
 Loosely translated, Poka-Yoke means mistake proofing.
 It means designing a process or part so that it is impossible to do improperly.
 This book, from Productivity Press, is filled with great, simple examples of mistake proofing.